Coding-Meet/Coding-Meet/README.md

 - 📹 YouTuber, sharing Android-related knowledge.

 ## ⭐ Feedback from clients:

+- Meet is the best, I highly recommend him!
+- Very satisfied with the work received.
+- fast delivery
+- Very responsive and very good communication.
+Did the work very quickly and fully to the scope.
+Would recommend 100%.
 - Professional communication, fast delivery !
 THX
+- Developer replied very fast, delivered all changes on time and his work was exceptional.
+He's very skilled and very very friendly.
+Our communication was excellent and he has very good skills with android development, java, git and more.
+I am very satisfied!
+He is highly recommended!
 - Very helpful person helps us at every situation correct my mistakes and helps to run the activity perfectly thankyou so much a developer like u is impossible to find now days 🙌🙌🙌
 - Thank you for always helping to my project and you never tired of helping me.
 I appreciate all your efforts.
 - You had patience for me and made sure to help me no matter how the problem was.